U.S. Bank credit card offers

 Fun fact: Peregrine falcons are known for nesting on the top of the U.S. building headquarters.
 As of last year, there were 66 peregrine falcons that have taken flight.
 It's a pretty big deal.
 Back in the 1950s and 1960s, due to DDT poisoning, the peregrine falcon population started going downhill, and the birds were endangered.

-Helpful fact: During the last six years in a row, U.S. Bank has been named one of the world's most ethical companies by the Ethisphere Institute, a global for-profit company that specializes in defining and advancing the standards of ethical business practices.
+Helpful fact: During the last seven years in a row, U.S. Bank has been named one of the world's most ethical companies by the Ethisphere Institute, a global for-profit company that specializes in defining and advancing the standards of ethical business practices.
 So that should make you feel good, if you were considering applying for a credit card with this bank, or if you're already a member of the bank.

 As has been mentioned, U.S. Bank is huge, and with it comes all the cool stuff you'd want from a big bank, such as some impressive credit cards.